Arizona Workers Compensation FAQ

 In most states, the length of time an injured worker will receive benefits coincides with the duration of time they are unable to work.

-A claimant will receive pay on a weekly basis, regardless of pay schedule provided by the employer.
+A claimant will receive pay on a weekly basis, regardless of the payment schedule provided by the employer.
 In most states, the employee will receive up to 2/3 of their average weekly pay, up to a maximum that is designated by state agencies.

 Immediately following the incident, and no later than 30 days afterward, the employee must report the injury to the employer both verbally and in written form.

 The answer depends upon how far you have progressed with treatment.
-Your settlement wont begin until you have exhausted all treatment options and received a permanent partial or total temporary disability rating.
+Your settlement will not begin until you have exhausted all treatment options and received a permanent partial or total temporary disability rating.
 Only then can the settlement proceed.

 The employer or its insurance carrier, in accordance with any orders from the state agency, will provide and direct treatment.
 If an injured worker wishes to change the healthcare provider that was assigned to them, they should consult the state agency governing their claim.